 Most of us think of pizza crust in categories such as doughy, crispy, thick crust, thin crust, New York style, Chicago style, etc. You know, those pizza crust choices that are on the menu at most Italian restaurants or the local fast-food pizza joint.
 This particular gluten-free pizza crust recipe forgoes all those heavily processed carbohydrates and chemical additives that can leave you feeling overly full, weighted down, and even lethargic.
-Food (your body’s fuel) should always make us feel good because of the healthy nutrition it provides.
+Food (your body’s fuel) should always make you feel good because of the healthy nutrition it provides.
 If you’re eating foods that make you feel heavy, gaseous or sleepy, it’s time to take inventory of what you are putting into your body.
-There are always more healthy versions of that favorite food of yours so that you do not have to give it up.
+There are always more healthy versions of that favorite food of yours.
 For now, let’s begin with a delicious and very easy gluten-free pizza crust recipe!

 Gluten-Free Pizza Crust Recipe